mikadosoftware/workstation/README.rst

 Using Dropbox
 =============

-I have some files I keep on private github repos, but for most documents (things like Bank statements) it seems easier to just store them on Dropbox.
+I have some files I keep on private GitHub repos, but for most documents (things like Bank statements) it seems easier to just store them on Dropbox.
 I merely have my Dropbox folder on my home dir, and mount it into Docker.
 It seems to work with no horrible clashes so I will keep it.
-At somepoint it seems sensible to migrate to having the Dropbox client actually running on the docker instance.
+At some point it seems sensible to migrate to having the Dropbox client actually running on the docker instance.